 Default values work great for most of the workloads.
 However, you can fine tune memories based on your application needs.

 Understanding garbage collection is crucial to understand application performance and tuning it correct can save you from real disasters.
 Garbage collection is the process of collecting old objects to make place for new ones.
 To tune garbage collection, we first need to understand the Java Heap space.
 Java Heap space is divided into young generation and old generation.

 Young generation is further divided into [Eden, Survivor S0, and Survivor S1], which holds short-lived objects.
 When Eden space gets full, a minor GC is invoked and alive objects move to survivor space.
-If survivor space get full, alive objects move to old generation.
+If survivor space gets full, alive objects move to the old generation.

-Old generation: holds long-lived object.
+Old generation: holds long-lived objects.
 If old generation gets full, a full GC is invoked that is a time taking process

 We can collect the stats of Garbage collection by adding -verbose:gc -XX:+PrintGCDetails -XX:+PrintGCTimeStamps to the Java options which will print the message in worker’s logs.